Updated in 2015

 - The fact that it is open source (rather than commercial) is a barrier/turn-off to some clients.
 They want the assurances that come with a commercial organisation developing and taking responsibility for the product.
 They want to be able to hold someone accountable, and be able to contact someone whose job it is to respond, in case of any problem.

 - The user interface for administering and editing is a bit less intuitive than Squarespace, and not as user-friendly.
+It definitely feels more technical.
+And, you’ll need third-party plugins to be able to make fancy layouts.

 - Most added features are only available as 3rd-party plugins or widgets: this means they are not supported by WordPress, and can sometimes cause compatibility issues when the WordPress platform is upgraded.
 And sometimes they are just plain rubbish, as there is no quality-control process.
 Anyone can develop and release a plugin/widget, so there’s a high chaff-to-wheat ratio.